Guardia di Finanza: Mission

-Europol (the EU's law enforcement agency), summarizes this force as "organized according to a military structure ...
-The tasks of the Guardia di Finanza consist of the prevention, search and denunciation of evasions and financial violations, in the supervision of the observance of the provisions of political and economic interest and in the surveillance at sea for financial police purposes.
-Therefore the Guardia di Finanza is a police force with general jurisdiction over all economic and financial matters; it also contributes to the maintenance of order and public security and to military defense along national borders".
+Interpol summarizes the Guardia di Finanza as "a force with military status and nationwide remit for financial crime investigations and illegal drugs trafficking investigations".Europol (the EU's law enforcement agency), summarizes this force as "organized according to a military structure ...
+The tasks of the Guardia di Finanza consist of the prevention, search and denunciation of evasions and financial violations, the supervision of the observance of the provisions of political and economic interest and the surveillance at sea for financial police purposes.
+Therefore, the Guardia di Finanza is a police force with general jurisdiction over all economic and financial matters; it also contributes to the maintenance of order and public security and military defence along national borders."

 History

 Light Troops Legion (1774)

-The origins of the Guardia di Finanza date back to October 5, 1774, when the "Light Troops Legion" (Legione truppe leggere) was set up under the King of Sardinia, Victor Amadeus III.
-This was the first example in Italy of a special corps established and organized for financial surveillance duties along the borders, as well as for military defense.
+The origins of the Guardia di Finanza date back to 5 October 1774, when the "Light Troops Legion" (Legione truppe leggere) was set up under the King of Sardinia, Victor Amadeus III.
+This was the first example in Italy of a special corps established and organized for financial surveillance duties along the borders, as well as for military defence.
+5 October is thus marked as the Raising Day of the GdF.